 When I received my purchase in the mail, I only noted the 4 replacement blades in the package.
 I contacted customer service, as the travel set said it came with 6 total blades.
 Preserve’s customer service quickly responded to my inquiry and informed me the set included the 4 replacement blades, the blade on the razor handle and another razor inside the packaging.

-I cross referenced each ingredient in this shaving cream with the Environmental Working Group, a non-profit that lobbies, researches and educates about toxins in our health and beauty products, environment, water, food, agriculture.
+When looking for various cosmetic products, I usually cross referenced each ingredient in with the Environmental Working Group, a non-profit that lobbies, researches and educates about toxins in our health and beauty products, environment, water, food, agriculture.
 I like to use their Skin Deep Database to research individual ingredients to see if the overall health concerns and reasons for the ingredient.
 To use the database, you enter the ingredient in the purple search bar (right under the main menu).
 Then you’ll be directed to another page where you can “refine your search” and select that what you’re searching is a product, ingredient or another option.
-Using this database, I searched every ingredient and only Fragrance/Parfum & Isobutane showed up as moderate to high for health concerns.
-As far as I know, none of these ingredients are high in nickel.

 When first trying my Preserve Titanium Razor, I admit I hadn’t shaved for some time.
 To ensure I didn’t cut myself, I used plenty of shaving cream and firmly pressed the razor on my skin.
 The razor worked great when using it with enough shaving cream.
 Previously I used a stainless steel Gillette men’s razor and I would experience a terrible rash under my armpits.
 After using the Preserve Titanium Razor, I didn’t have to deal with an annoying or painful rash under my armpits!
 I will continue to recommend the Preserve Titanium Razor for anyone with a nickel allergy.